franciscop/server/docs/documentation/options/README.md

 > Remember to **add `.env` to your `.gitignore`**.

+To set them in remote server it will depend on the hosting that you use ([see Heroku example](https://devcenter.heroku.com/articles/config-vars)).

 ## Parameter

 The alternative to the environment variables is to pass them **as the first parameter** when calling `server()`.
 Each option is a combination of key/value in the object and they all go in lowercase.
-See it with the defaults:
+See some options with their defaults:

 ```js
 const server = require('server');